Oskar Romm: Aerial victory claims

 According to US historian David T. Zabecki, Romm was credited with 92 aerial victories.
 Spick also lists Romm with 92 aerial victories, of which 82 were claimed over the Eastern Front and further 10 over the Western Front, claimed in 229 combat missions.
+According to Obermaier, Romm flew 283 combat missions of which 54 were close air support missions.
+In addition, Aders and Held state that he was credited with eight four-engined heavy bombers destroyed.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 88 aerial victory claims.
 This figure includes 78 aerial victories on the Eastern Front and 10 over the Western Allies, including eight four-engined heavy bombers, claimed in 283 combat missions.